The Spice Square, also known as Rahba Kedima, is a smaller market, less densely packed with tourists.

 Choose from meat or vegetable tagine, you won’t be disappointed.

-There are some more unusual options, such as sheep’s head and snails found around the square.
+There are some more unusual options, such as sheep’s head and snails found in the main square, Jamaa El Fna.

-This seemed to be more popular amongst curious tourists and locals than those people who prefer fine dining.
+This seemed to be more popular amongst curious tourists.

-Overall, I was very impressed with the amount of variety on offer and the stunning restaurant settings.
+Overall, I was very impressed with the amount of variety on offer, and many of the restaurants around the medina are absolutely stunning inside.

-I also recommend visiting Bacha Coffee ( see my separate post)
+I also recommend visiting Bacha Coffee if you’re a coffee lover.

 There are hundreds of different coffees to choose from and a nice selection of cakes, pastries, and other light snacks.